ParthS28/emilemale.github.io/README.md

 Then passing through the stage 2 and stage 3 of the pipeline that increased to 70 percent.
 [Detailed results](https://github.com/ParthS28/gsoc22-christian-iconography/blob/master/modules/emilemale_demo/final.csv).

 One thing to note here is, at the end of the day it is only 10 examples and we do not know how well they will generalize.
 I will try to pass the entire dataset through the pipeline tomorrow.

+#### Friday

+Running the entire pipeline on around 2000 images.
+I wrote a python script to observe the difference in score after stage 1 and stage 3.

+After stage 1, I observed a score of 50 percent(which is less than what I expected and observed before), however after passing through the entire pipeline it increased to more than 80 percent.
+These results were way better than I expected, so I need to check them more in detail and see if stage 1 is underperforming or stage 2 and 3 are overperforming.

+Mentor meeting
+- I showed them a demo of the pipeline and discussed outputs and what modules required more finetuning.
+- Discussed on what to do next.
+- I suggested to work on the singularity next and push this to the Case Western HPC because singularities are new to me and I do not know how much time I will need to learn about them.
+So it would be better if I first try to make a singularity on my own and see how much time I need, then going forward I can decide how much time I can dedicate to separate modules.

+#### Saturday

+- Presentation for meeting on monday
+- Progress check with the timeline decided in my initial proposal

+### Progress Check